-Sneak peek: What are the best baby books for optimal brain development?
+Sneak peek: What baby books are best for optimal brain development?
 New research helps us sort through classic baby books and points to a certain type of book.

 What book did you read?
 I honestly do not remember what I first read to my boys.
 We had a children’s book-themed baby shower for my oldest son so we ended up with TONS of classic books for babies like Goodnight Moon and Pat the Bunny.
 I loved all of them and I loved reading to him.